open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart-bootstrap.md

 ### Bootstrapping

-The bootstrap process consists in creating the OCM K8s Toolkits resources that will download and apply the `ResourceGraphDefinition`.
+The bootstrap process consists of creating the OCM K8s Toolkits resources that will download and apply the `ResourceGraphDefinition`.
 First, we will create a `OCMRepository` and `Component` resource that point to the OCM component in the registry (the `Component` resource is reused in the `ResourceGraphDefinition` (see above) as reference for the `Resource`